IAmOtaque/ByteHero/README.md

 This simple program can add null bytes (00) to any file you specify.
 You can use it for adding bytes to .dll files (Assembly-CSharp.dll) if games have protection that checks the file size, if you need to replace an image with the image with same size etc.

+# Before use

+Create build directory in root directory. <code>mkdir build</code> on Linux.

 # Version

 - Jack (0.0.1).
 1st and last.